Choosing a College by College Advisor, Tuition Option or Public 4 Year Colleges

-If the school does not have a reasonable and affordable cost for your income, don’t even think about attending, unless you can get a full scholarship.
-Keeping a full scholarship usually requires you maintain a B+ grade point average.
+If the school does not have reasonable and affordable tuition options for your income, don’t even think about attending, unless you can get a full scholarship.
+Keeping a full scholarship usually requires you to maintain a B+ grade point average.

-Most financial aide packages include a combination of large school loans, small grants, work study, and parents or students contribution.
-The financial aide package usually includes only about 70-80% of total cost for the poorest students, unless you are lucky enough to get one of the rare full scholarships.
+Most financial aid packages include a combination of large school loans, small grants, work-study, and parents’ or students contributions.
+The financial aid package usually includes only about 70-80% of the total cost for the poorest students, unless you are lucky enough to get one of the rare full scholarships.
 To avoid or keep student loans low, calculate all of the tuition options.

 Choosing a college without the consideration of debt can cause you and your child a lifelong drama of financial misery and unbearable stress.
 Don’t burden yourself with unsustainable debt and a low credit score, to get a college education.

-Is the school certified by the local, state and federal academic boards?
+Is the school certified by the local, state, and federal academic boards?
 This can easily be verified by school counselors, or the school bulletins online.

-The best value for your education is an in-state public college.
-Public schools are subsidized by taxpayers dollars so children within the state can get a quality education at an affordable cost.
+The best value for your education is an in-state public college, attending in person.
+Public schools are subsidized by taxpayers’ dollars so children within the state can get a quality education at an affordable cost.
 Out-of-state students usually pay extra since their parents are not tax-paying residents in the state.